 It’s also important to remember the deposit for a new home is around 10% - 20%, so make sure to have lots of savings in the bank before making the leap into home ownership and make a plan to manage mortgage payments in the not-too-distant future.

-New homeowners are also eligible for the First Home Owner Grant of $10,000.
-Again, there’s some fine print to the First Home Owner Grant:
+As a first homeowner, your could abe eligible for the First Home Owner Grant of $10,000.
+There’s some fine print to the First Home Owner Grant:

 - You must be over the age of 18 and an Australian citizen.